kevL/nwn2_ai_2da_editor/ReadMe.txt

 nwn2_ai_2da_editor
-A Hench*.2da editor for TonyK's Companion and Monster AI 2.2
+A Hench*.2da editor for TonyK's Companion and Monster AI 2.3+

-- not entirely compatible with the SoZ AI but it should cut mustard
+- for use ONLY with the Companion and Monster AI 2.3+

 --
-ver 1.3.1.0
+ver 2.0.0.0
-2020 jul 14
+2020 dec 18

 --
 Overview